 The importance of properly breaking-in a fresh engine cannot be overstated.
-This is especially true of high-performance engines that use FORGED pistons instead of CAST pistons, as is the case with all GoWesty Waterboxer engines.
+This is especially true of BIG vehicles with small engines, as is the case with the Vanagon.
 How closely these guidelines are adhered to will directly affect the life and performance of the engine, and will minimize any problems especially in the short-term.
 In general, if an engine is broken in properly and exhibits no problems during the break-in period, it will likely never develop a problem.

 During the first 1000 miles of engine life:

-1) Allow coolant temperature to come up to normal running temperature before driving.
+1) Allow coolant temperature to come up to normal running temperature before applying half throttle.